roocs/rook/docs/source/dataset_processing_flow.rst

 from previous steps enter the operation adapter as ``WorkflowFiles`` and are prepared as a ``FileMapper`` before running the next operation.

-``rook.director.planning.plan_request`` handles catalog-backed requests.
+``rook.pflow.resolver.resolve_request_decision`` handles catalog-backed
+requests.
 It classifies inputs as ``CatalogCollection`` or ``DirectDataset``, validates catalog search results, and chooses a ``ReturnOriginalFiles`` or ``RunOperation`` decision.

-``rook.director.execution.execute_plan`` adapts the plan into output URIs.
+``rook.pflow.execution.execute_decision`` adapts the decision into output URIs.
 It collects original file URLs when processing is skipped, otherwise it prepares operation inputs and calls the operation runner.

 ``rook.operations.consolidate`` converts operation collections into ``DatasetSource`` values.
 It keeps direct Zarr, Kerchunk, and S3 inputs out of